-- When are memory effects of operations visible?
+- When are the memory effects of operations visible?

 To 1: Atomic operations are operations that follow the first three letters of the famous ACID Idioms from the database theory.
 Atomic operations are atomic (A), going from one consistent (C) state to the next and are executed in isolation (I).
 This means in particular, no other thread can observe an intermediate state of an atomic operation.
 The incrementation atomVar++ shows the consistency and isolation of an atomic operation very nice.
 If atomVar is an atomic variable, atomVar can have only the old or the new value.
 The consistency of the variable atomVar is, that it changes only from one state to the other and the isolation, that another thread can not observe any intermediate value.

-To 2: Both the compiler that translate the program into assembler instructions, and the processor that executes the assembler instructions, can rearrange the operations.
+To 2: Both the compiler that translates the program into assembler instructions and the processor that executes the assembler instructions, can rearrange the operations.
 Most often this is for performance reasons.
-In addtion the various tiers of storage (cache) posse the possibility to provide the result of the operations in a delayed way.
+In addition the various tiers of storage (cache) posse the possibility to provide the result of the operations in a delayed way.